 The nine elected APAGS officers include a chair, past-chair and chair-elect, as well as six members-at-large who have particular foci for advocacy and representation, that include practice, research/academics, education/training, communications, diversity and membership, recruitment and retention.

 APAGS is a strong voice for graduate students in psychology.

-Members of the APAGS committee and their designees liaison with key boards and committees both within and affiliated with the APA, including the Committee for the Advancement of Professional Practice, the Board of Scientific Affairs, the Board of Educational Affairs, the Board of Professional Affairs, the Association of Psychology Postdoctoral and Internship Centers (APPIC) and many others.
+Members of the APAGS committee and their designees liaison with key boards and committees both within and affiliated with the APA, including the Board of Scientific Affairs, the Board of Educational Affairs, the Board of Professional Affairs, the Association of Psychology Postdoctoral and Internship Centers (APPIC) and many others.